NAME: Charles Henry LINDSAY

 On 23 September 1914, Charles enlisted for the 2nd contingent.
 An account in the Hamilton Spectator recalled Charles stating at the time of his enlistment, ” I have had a bit of voluntary training.
 I’m able to go, and I’m not going to wait to be sent.”
 When asked if he was going as a cook, his response was “No. I’m going straight to the front to have a go at those Germans.”

 With the 6th Battalion, Charles sailed on 19 October 1914.
-After time in Egypt, the 6th were part of the second landing at Gallipoli on 25 April 1915.
-In early May, the 6th Battalion, as part of the 2nd Brigade moved from Anzac Cove to Cape Helles where there was an attempt by the allies to take Krithia.
+After time in Egypt, the 6th was part of the second landing at Gallipoli on 25 April 1915.
+In early May, the 6th Battalion, as part of the 2nd Brigade, moved from Anzac Cove to Cape Helles, where there was an attempt by the allies to take Krithia.

 VIEW OF KRITHIA, GALLIPOLI.
 Image courtesy of the Australian War Memorial

-The second Battle of Krithia was on 8 May 1915 and the 2nd Brigade suffered 1000 casualties.
-Among them, Charles Henry Lindsay.
+The second Battle of Krithia was on 8 May 1915, and the 2nd Brigade suffered 1000 casualties.
+Among them was Charles Henry Lindsay.
 With no known grave, Charles is remembered on the Helles Memorial at Gallipoli.

 ONLINE RESOURCES